 Perhaps the ultimate goal of SHAPE is to reduce recidivism.
 That is, students who participate in the program will avoid all future contact with Juvenile Court.
-According to the data, 94.2% of SHAPE students had no future contact with Juvenile Court after their initial referral to the program.
-Figure 5 shows recidivism by year since inception.
+According to the data, 19.8% of SHAPE students had no future contact with Juvenile Court 6 months after their initial referral to the program.
 The State of Tennessee does not systematically track juvenile recidivism for diversion or community corrections supervision programs.
 Moreover, there is no national recidivism rate for juveniles.
-Nevertheless, based on other states, the comparable average 12-month juvenile recidivism rates are: 55% re-arrest for delinquent/criminal offenses in juvenile and adult systems (Florida, New York, Virginia); and 45% re-referral to court for delinquent/criminal offenses in the adult and juvenile systems (Colorado, Maryland).
-Conversely, the SHAPE Juvenile Court recidivism rate of 17.3% is significantly less than these reasonably analogous rates.
+Nevertheless, based on other states, the comparable average 12-month juvenile recidivism rates have been: 55% re-arrest for delinquent/criminal offenses in juvenile and adult systems (Florida, New York, Virginia); and 45% re-referral to court for delinquent/criminal offenses in the adult and juvenile systems (Colorado, Maryland).
+The SHAPE Juvenile Court recidivism rate is significantly less than these reasonably analogous rates.